-After your initial meeting with the Cantor, your tutor will contact you to arrange a day/time for meetings which will always take place at Kol Ami.
+After your initial meeting with the Cantor, your tutor will contact you to arrange a day/time for meetings.
 During their 15 sessions together the tutor will work with them on their blessings, the chanting of their Torah portion and additional prayers.
 Kol Ami is confident that 15 sessions are sufficient for your child to learn their portions; however, parents will be contacted if it becomes apparent that extra sessions (at an additional cost) are needed.
 If your child has special needs that require more time for preparation, please notify us 15 months prior to your child's Bar/Bat Mitzvah to make accomodations.